 There's a lot to like about Mockingbird Lane, certainly.
 The production values are leaps and bounds ahead of the old Munsters show.
 The Munsters' house is beautiful and the CG is pretty sweet for a TV show.
 There's a scene where spiders spin Lily's dress is eerily beautiful, though honestly I thought Spot could have better rendered.

-The writing is quite good – the jokes still have that macabre quality, but they aren't quite as predictable or as pun laden as the original.
+The writing is excellent – the jokes still have that macabre quality, but they aren't quite as predictable or as pun laden as the original.
 The cast is really talented.
 The original Munsters was hampered by the fact that forty percent of the cast--Fred Gwynne and Al Lewis--had ninety percent of the charm.
 With this cast, it's easy to imagine compelling stories centred around Lily, Eddie and even Marylin, with Herman and Grandpa taking the backseat now and then.

-There are some interesting ideas suggested but without time to develop in a single episode.
+There are some interesting ideas suggested, but without time to develop in a single episode.
 Why are some Munsters human and some not?
 And most interesting from a Frankensteinian point of view, did Grandpa create Herman?
 If not, what's the deal?

 In spite of all these things, I think that the writers may have made one change too many.
 It's not just that the characters have changed.
 It's not just that Grandpa isn't a lovable old coot who can't quite give up his Old Country ways.
 It's not that Herman doesn't veer between jolly and tetchy at the drop of a hat.
 It isn't that Lily has developed a personality beyond nagging or that Marylin has developed self-awareness.
 And it certainly isn't a problem that Eddie is actually bearable.